-Welcome to my home page!
+My name is Pavel Senin, welcome to my home page!

-Previously, I have worked in a number of research laboratories supporting and performing genomics research.
-In 3SR project, I was responsible for the identification and annotation of SNPs in sheep genome; at ENSAT, I was involved in the identification of genes involved in the fruit ripening; at INRIA Rennes I have designed and implemented a high-throughput sequence classification pipeline for G protein-coupled receptors (GPRs) based on the finite state machines.
-I also worked for LANL, DOE-JGI on NGS sequencing data analysis and genome finishing, and for RCUH, Hawaii on the transgenic papaya genome assembly.
+Currently, I am working as a bioinformatics software engineer at INRA MIA in Toulouse.
+During my studies I was involved in a number of research projects.
+In FUNHYMAT, I was responsible for bioinformatics analyses aiming at understanding of structure and function of microbial communities, in 3SR project, I worked on the identification and annotation of SNPs in sheep genome; at ENSAT, I was involved in the identification of genes responsible for fruit ripening; at INRIA Rennes I have designed and implemented a high-throughput sequence classification pipeline for G protein-coupled receptors (GPRs) based on finite state machines.
+I also worked for LANL, DOE-JGI as a research technologist on NGS sequencing data analysis and genome finishing, and for RCUH, Hawaii on the transgenic papaya genome assembly.